This post may contain affiliate links. Please see my disclosure policy for details.

 9. The Endeavour Experience boat trip

-It’s been over 250 years since Captain Cook first sailed out from Whitby on the Endeavour but the town still keep his memory alive today.
+It’s been over 250 years since Captain Cook first sailed out from Whitby on the Endeavour but the town still keeps his memory alive today.

 He moved to Whitby from Staithes to become a trainee with a local shipping firm in 1768.
 He eventually moved to Grape Lane with his master.
 This residence is now the Captain Cook memorial museum.